Auckland New Zealand is the largest Polynesian city in the world, a vibrant city that curves its way around the shores of the Hauraki Gulf.

 boutique vineyards and of course how could I resist sipping on the award

-Rangitoto is an iconic volcanic island and scenic reserve which stands proudly in sight of the main city and can be seen from most waterfront suburbs.
+Sailing the Auckland New Zealand waters you will not miss Rangitoto Island, an iconic volcanic island and scenic reserve which stands proudly in sight of the main city and can be seen from most waterfront suburbs.

 It is a popular destination for bird watching and hiking which provide you with spectacular panoramic views and just one of many interesting islands I had the pleasure of sailing amongst.